-Before I discovered meal planning, my grocery shopping and dinner cooking routines were all messed up.
+Before I discovered meal planning, my grocery shopping and dinner cooking routines were a mess.

-Each week I would go to the store with somewhat of a list and would buy whatever I thought we might need.
-Throughout the week, I would struggle to think of dinner ideas and inevitably I would always be missing one or two ingredients.
+Each week I would go to the store with a poorly thought out list and would buy whatever I thought we might need.
+Then, throughout the week I would struggle to think of dinner ideas and inevitably I would always be missing one or two ingredients.

 This post contains affiliate links for your convenience.
 For more information, see my disclosures here.